YouTrack is always connected to a Hub service. The Hub service supports authentication, authorization, and user management.

 The following example shows a YouTrack Standalone installation that is connected to an external Hub service:

-If you're wondering which mode is currently enabled in your YouTrack installation, check this section of the page.
-You can also use this information to verify whether your migration to an external Hub service was successful.
+When you migrate from the built-in Hub service to an external Hub, you can use this information to verify whether your migration to an external Hub service was successful.

 The Hub Integration page displays a collection of health indicators that you can use to monitor the status of your Hub integration.
 Use these indicators to diagnose problems with your Hub installation.